WoodenCreator/Square-of-any-poligon/README.md

 # Square-of-any-poligon
 The project takes a number of vertices, then takes x and y of the each point and count perimeter and square of figure.
+You can run project through IDE Qt.